hermanhavva/C-Console-Text-Editor/README.md

 10. **Delete specified number of symbols** from current cursor position
 11. **Cut/Copy/Paste** (if buffer is empty it pastes an empty str)

+# 📁 Repo structure and source files
+1. `Buffer class.h` features the functionality of buffer which powers the program, it is dependent on `Cursor class.h` and `Auxiliary functions.h`.
+2. `Cursor class.h` simple class for managing a `Cursor` object which has `Row` and `Column` fields.
+3. `Auxiliary functions.h` is a header file with functions which are not clasified to direct functionality, but still important.
+4. `Source.cpp` is a main file, it gets the command from user, and passes on the execution to headers files

 # 👨‍💻 Interface example
 ### Main Menu: